 Future areas of focus

-• To continue the journey to align the remuneration strategy with Remgro’s ESG strategy with a focus on the incorporation of quantitative ESG performance measures within the LTI plan design.
+- To continue the journey to align the remuneration strategy with Remgro’s key strategic focus areas (including ESG) with a focus on the incorporation of quantitative ESG performance measures within the LTI plan design.

-• To review the current Board composition against the principles of inclusivity and diversity, skills and experience and suitable independency.
+- To conclude the review of the current Board composition against the principles of inclusivity and diversity, skills and experience and suitable independency.

 Advisors

-During the 2022 financial year, the committee has engaged external remuneration consultant PricewaterhouseCoopers Inc. (PwC), management and the Board in conducting their duties and responsibilities.
+During the 2023 financial year, the committee has engaged two external remuneration consultants namely PricewaterhouseCoopers Inc. (PwC) and REMchannel, to assist management and the Board in performing their duties and responsibilities.

-The committee considered the advice, opinions and services received by PwC during the 2022 financial year.
-The committee is satisfied and regards PwC as being wholly objective and independent.
+The committee considered the advice, opinions and services received by PwC and REMchannel during the 2023 financial year.
+The committee is satisfied and regards the consultants as being wholly objective and independent.

 In conclusion

-The committee is of the view that during the 2022 financial year, Remgro’s Remuneration Policy achieved its stated objectives.
-Remgro constantly strives to improve the Company’s remuneration practices and we look forward to our engagement with our shareholders and receiving their support on the resolutions for both the Remuneration Policy and Remuneration Implementation Report (see Ordinary Resolutions Numbers 13 and 14 in the Notice to shareholders) at the AGM on 30 November 2022.
+The committee is of the view that during the 2023 financial year, Remgro’s Remuneration Policy achieved its stated objectives.
+Remgro constantly strives to improve the Company’s remuneration practices and we look forward to our engagement with our shareholders and receiving their support on the resolutions for both the Remuneration Policy and Remuneration Implementation Report (see Ordinary Resolutions Numbers 14 and 15 in the Notice to shareholders at the AGM on 4 December 2023.

 Governance